tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_21/2021-06-22-item-2-the-5-types-of-reccomender-system.md

 title: The 5 types of reccomender system
 word_count: 5,207
 ---
 Personalisation and recommendation are one of the most most effective applications of machine learning.

-Eugene Yan has written a really useful [review](https://eugeneyan.com/writing/patterns-for-personalization/) of some of the main approaches.
+They allow businesses to tailor products and services to individuals based on a combination of user behaviours and item features.
+Eugene Yan has written a useful [review](https://eugeneyan.com/writing/patterns-for-personalization/) of some of the main approaches.
 He splits them into 5 groups:

-➡ Embeddings+MLP: A good simple starting point
+➡ Embeddings + MLP: A good simple starting point

 ➡ Bandits: A way to balance exploration and exploitation